UWFosterIT/uwsws/README.md

 ### Caching

-If you pass ``use_cache: true`` as a parameter to ``UWStudentWebService.new`` all web requests will be cached in your local file system.
+If you pass ``use_cache: true`` as a parameter to ``UwSws.new`` all web requests will be cached in your local file system.
 However, you will need to have a cache directory in the root of whatever projects you are using this gem in.

 ## Development